Skip to Main Content

 the phrases: "All rights reserved" and "Some rights reserved"Copyright Education

-Below are a list of the different copyright educational opportunities offered at Conestoga.
+Below is a list of the different copyright educational opportunities offered at Conestoga.
 Choose the one that best suits your learning style and schedule.

 Copyright Literacy for Ontario College Employees